-If you do not have a scientific calculator, I recommend a Texas Instruments TI-30 XA.
+If you do not have a scientific calculator, I recommend a Texas Instruments TI-30 XA or such at MINIMUM.
+A graphing calculator is good IF you can use it.
+A very useful intermediate model is the TI-36 PRO.

-If you email me, please put CHEM 1311 in the subject line.
+If you email me, please put CHEM 1312 in the subject line.